Gab0/nutshell-website/content/home.md

-A company focused on bioinformatics analyses.
+We offer the following services, in the context of computational biology:

 * Pipelines
 * Software development
-* Web services
+* Web service design and deployment
 * HPC deployments
 * High performance software development with C and Rust
-* Functional data processing pipelines and parsers with Haskell
+* Data processing pipelines and parsers with functional programming (Haskell)
+* Machine Learning design and implementation
+* Populational genomics analyses